 Placement of Data Containers – Intelligent Workload Optimizer

-The HPE SimpliVity Intelligent Workload Optimizer (or IWO for short) will take a multidimensional approach on which nodes to place the primary and secondary data containers, based on CPU, memory, and storage metrics.
+The HPE SimpliVity Intelligent Workload Optimizer (or IWO for short) will take a multidimensional approach on which nodes to place the primary and secondary data containers, based on node storage and performance metrics.
 In our simplified diagram, IWO choose VM-1’s data container to be located on node 1 and 2 and VM-2’s data containers to be located on nodes 3 and 4 respectively.

 IWO’s Its aim is to balance workloads across nodes, this is to try to avoid costly migration of a data container in the future.